o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/configuration.md

     ```

 ## Rebuild the project
 Configuring and building is always required after editing CMake and C++ files.
-Use the [Project Manager](/docs/user-guide/project-config/project-manager/) to rebuild; otherwise instructions for configuring and building via commandline-interface (CLI) can be found [here](/docs/user-guide/build/configure-and-build/).
+You can use the [Project Manager](/docs/user-guide/project-config/project-manager/) to rebuild, or configure and build via the [command-line interface (CLI)](/docs/user-guide/build/configure-and-build/).